Activities for ages 3 to 8.

-Children write fiction stories in several no prep space books.
+Children can write fiction stories in several no prep space books.

-They take a trip to the moon to work on telling sequenced stories.
+They will take a trip to the moon to work on telling sequenced stories.

-For some out of this world math fun, kids use dice to practice recognizing 1 to 6 or adding two or three numbers together.
+For some out of this world math fun, students use dice to practice recognizing 1 to 6 or adding two or three numbers together.

 They work on AB, ABB and ABC patterns.